vcg-uvic/sfm_benchmark_release/README.md

 # Image Matching: Local Features and Beyond: Phototourism dataset

+**Information here may be outdated.
+Please see [the new website](https://vision.uvic.ca/image-matching-challenge/) before reading anything below**

 **The submission format has changed slightly as of April 24, 2019.
-Please follow the current instructions if you plan to submit a new entry.**
+Please follow the [current instructions](https://vision.uvic.ca/image-matching-challenge/submit/) if you plan to submit a new entry.**

 This repository contains source code and instructions to access the data and format submissions for the Phototourism dataset published as part of the IMW2019